Christina Boxer

-Christina Tracy Boxer-Cahill (born 25 March 1957) is a retired female middle distance athlete from England.
+Christina Tracy Cahill née Boxer (born 25 March 1957) is a female retired middle distance athlete from England.
 She represented Great Britain at three Olympic Games, in Moscow 1980, Los Angeles 1984 and Seoul 1988 and trained at Aldershot, Farnham & District AC.
 In Seoul, she finished fourth in the 1500 metres final.
 She also won a gold medal in the 1500 m at the 1982 Commonwealth Games.
 In 1979, she became the first British woman in history to run the 800 metres in under two-minutes.